 According to James Whittaker, creativity is the one thing you need to achieve job satisfaction and fulfilling life.
 In this book, he shares his career stories about events which led him to become a distinguished engineer and technical evangelist at Microsoft.

-If you don’t want to read this book, watch his talk:
+If you don’t want to read this book, watch his talk on YouTube.

 You may also like